h-eugene/Obsidian/The first grading midterm.md

 ---

 # 4) Construct the set representation for natural numbers $0,1,2,3$ and prove by construction that these representations are sets indeed.
-Prove that set-theoretic repre What is cardinality of $S$?
+Prove that set-theoretic representation $S$ of your individual number $M$ is a set indeed.
+What is cardinality of $S$?
 What is cardinality of $2^S$?
 ---
 ## Set-Theoretic Representation of Natural Numbers